therealrinku/therealrinku/README.md

 <h1>Hello there!</h1>

-I'm Rinku, a software engineer from Nepal and
+I'm Rinku, I'm a software engineer from Nepal and

 I love building cool stuff with the power of code.